top of page

 • LinkedIn

 Your brand exists in two worlds: the legal world of trademarks and the digital world of domain names.
-Many entrepreneurs believe owning a domain name gives them full rights to a brand — but that’s not true.
+Many entrepreneurs mistakenly believe that owning a domain name grants them full rights to a brand.
+However, this is not the case.
+A domain serves as your online address, while a trademark represents your legal ownership.
+To effectively protect your brand’s reputation and prevent others from profiting off your name, you need both.

-In 2023, the World Intellectual Property Organization (WIPO) handled more than 6,000 domain disputes, proving that brand protection online is more important than ever.
+In 2023, the World Intellectual Property Organization (WIPO) handled more than 6,000 domain disputes, underscoring the importance of brand protection online.

 1. What’s the Difference Between a Trademark and a Domain?